 Comprehensive community education is the linchpin in BDF’s overall mission.
 There is compelling evidence of the enormous literacy crisis for children of poverty, which continues to be a major problem in New Orleans eight years after Hurricanes Katrina and Rita.
 A 2011 community survey conducted by the U.S. Census Bureau reported that 42% of New Orleans children under the age of 18 live in poverty.
 This far exceeds the national rate of 22%.
 Findings from studies examining the link between socioeconomic and school readiness have largely concluded that children living in poverty arrive at kindergarten 18 months behind their middle-class peers, and that children who start school with a disadvantage are unlikely to catch up to their classmates unless high quality early educational and developmental intervention programs are made available.
 BDF is working to address this need for quality early education and public education for children currently living in households at or below poverty.

-The Bayou District Foundation has developed, in partnership with Educare nationally and Kingsley House locally, a strong plan to deliver quality early education to 150 children annually.
+The Bayou District Foundation has developed, in partnership with Educare nationally and Kingsley House locally, a comprehensive plan to deliver quality early education to 150 children annually.
 Educare is a national network of early learning facilities that share a platform to leverage sustained investments in early childhood.
-They share a commitment to raising standards of quality for "birth to age five” programs, leveraging public/private partnerships, and advocating for policy and systems change in a sustained way.
+The network has a commitment to raising standards of quality for "birth to age five” programs, leveraging public/private partnerships, and advocating for policy and systems change in a sustained way.
 Developed in 2000, Educare is a state-of-the-art, full-day, year-round early childhood education program for at-risk children from birth to age five focused on significantly narrowing and even preventing the achievement gap from taking root in the early years.
 Over the last decade, Educare has expanded steadily across the country through the leadership of the Buffett Early Childhood Fund and the Ounce of Prevention Fund.
 For more than 115 years, Kingsley House has been at the forefront of early education and high quality child care in Louisiana.
 Kingsley House’s nationally accredited, state certified historic Head Start and Early Head Start programs currently provide a dynamic, comprehensive array of academic and social enrichment activities, along with essential health and supportive services children and their families.

 K-8 Charter School